axelvaldez/radical-companies/_posts/small-bites/2023-02-05-how-to-create-a-radical-start-up.markdown

      <td>
       <p>You have tools to do this,</p>
        <ul>
-        <li>Trust Agreement and Explicit Alignment can help establish a foundation for healthy relationships.</li>
+        <li>Explicit Relationship and Explicit Alignment can help establish a foundation for healthy relationships.</li>
         <li>
          <div>The <em><span class="_paradigm">RAD</span>s!</em> mobile app makes it easier for all co-owners to recognize contributions.</div>
          <div style="text-indent:1em; ">It also makes it easier to start difficult conversations which requires different skills than what we have learned throughout our lives in a <span class="_paradigm">FIAT</span> system.
 Sometimes the conversation will end up being a misunderstanding, sometimes behavior will have to change, and other times it will end up in a collaboration to do things differently..</div>